Alberta PNP (AAIP) 2026: All Streams Explained

 What Alberta Prioritizes in 2026

 The AAIP is explicitly targeting six industries: healthcare, technology, construction, manufacturing, aviation, and agriculture.
-If your occupation falls into one of these clusters, you have a structural advantage regardless of which stream you pursue.
+If your occupation falls into one of these clusters, it may align with current priorities, especially in targeted pathways, but stream-specific eligibility still applies.

 Alberta's appeal beyond the program itself: no provincial sales tax, average 1-bedroom rent in Edmonton around $1,690/month versus $2,587 in Ontario, and a price-to-income ratio in Calgary (5.8) that is roughly half of Toronto's (10.4).
 For workers who have been priced out of Ontario or BC, this math matters.